CSS-Tricks/AnythingSlider/README.md

 ## Change Log

+# Version 1.8.17

+* Minified version updated, as it was still an older version.

 # Version 1.8.16

 * Merged in video extension update to prevent errors in iOS devices that don't support Flash.
 See [pull #485](https://github.com/CSS-Tricks/AnythingSlider/pull/485).
 Thanks [mlms13](https://github.com/mlms13)!